-- i. must be engaged in the business of
+- I. must be engaged in the business of

 - a. investment funds

 - b. issuing securities or

-- c. insurance, or

-ii. is a subsidiary of a Bank or Trust Company (and not licensed by the Central Bank), or iii. is engaged in a business where the Minister responsible for companies has prescribed a primary regulator.
+- 2. is a subsidiary of a Bank or Trust Company (and not licensed by the Central Bank), or - 3. is engaged in a business where the Minister responsible for companies has prescribed a primary regulator.